 From Colville, WA to Johns Hopkins University School of Medicine

-James Whitbread will graduate from WSU this spring, and will then attend Johns Hopkins University School of Medicine.
+James Whitbread will graduate from WSU, spring 2018, and will then attend Johns Hopkins University School of Medicine.
 We recently met up with James and asked him to reflect on his life and time at WSU, and to tell us a little about himself.
 The following is what he had to say.